-- a) After watching the assigned lecture, select three (3) significant statements or points made or things you observed in the video lecture and explain briefly for each one of your three observations why you thought it was significant. - b) Should be a total of 400 words for all 3 observations combined

-6. Final Celebration of Learning: There will be a final Celebration of Learning (a.k.a. final exam) at the end of the course.
+- a) After watching the assigned lecture, select three (3) significant statements or points made or things you observed in the video lecture and explain briefly for each one of your three observations why you thought it was significant. - b) Should be a total of 400 words for all 3 observations combined - 6.
+Final Celebration of Learning: There will be a final Celebration of Learning (a.k.a. final exam) at the end of the course.
 Details and a study guide will be provided in class.
-The final celebration will take place in the classroom on the day and time given on the university's final exam schedule: MONDAY MAY 2, 2022 at 1:30pm.
+The final celebration will take place in the classroom on the day and time given on the university's final exam schedule: WEDNESDAY DEC.
+14 at 1:30pm.
+Note: the final exam will NOT be open-book or open-note.
+It will be a traditional exam.

 OPTIONAL EXTRA-CREDIT PAPER: Report on a Non-Canonical Early Christian Document: The student should select one of the non-canonical writings from early Christianity given at the on-line locations below, read it carefully, and write a paper that analyzes it in dialogue with the canonical writings.
 These documents are available on-line and provide an interesting resource for understanding the variety of non-canonical early Christian writings.
 The student should be sure to write on a primary document and not a secondary article talking about some document.
 The paper should be 3-4 pages in length, typed, double-spaced, with 1-inch margins on all sides.
 The student may receive up to 40 points extra-credit to be added to the semester total points.
-The paper is due on CANVAS on Sunday April 10, 2022 by 11:59pm.
+The paper is due on CANVAS on Sunday Nov.
+20, 2022 by 11:59pm.